Grails-Plugin-Consortium/grails-cxf-client/README.md

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.4.8
+    * No logical code changes, code cleanup and removal of unused items - burtbeckwith

 * v1.4.7
     * Fixing issue with scope for some testing plugins
     * Adding excludes for slf4j to a few dependencies